bunnyhero/MarkdownEditingOnly/README.md

 ## Installation

 _Note_: Sublime text has a native tiny package for Markdown.
-However, when MarkdownEditing is enabled, native package causes some conflicts.
-For this reason, MarkdownEditing will automatically disable it.
-Since it doesn't bring anything new over MarkdownEditing, this is not a loss.
-But remember, when you disable MarkdownEditing, you have to reenable the native one manually (if you want).
+However, when MarkdownEditingOnly is enabled, native package causes some conflicts.
+For this reason, MarkdownEditingOnly will automatically disable it.
+Since it doesn't bring anything new over MarkdownEditingOnly, this is not a loss.
+But remember, when you disable MarkdownEditingOnly, you have to reenable the native one manually (if you want).

 If you are using Sublime Text 2, you have to disable the native package _manually_.
 To do that, add `Markdown` to your `ignored_packages` list in ST user settings: